Our recent financial statements

 Overall economic impact

-In July 2021 Royal Holloway commissioned Biggar Economics to undertake an evaluation of the College’s economic impact.
-This took into account a range of inputs and outputs, plus consideration of the College’s impact within Runnymede, Surrey and nationally.
+In July 2021 Royal Holloway commissioned Biggar Economics to undertake an evaluation of the University’s economic impact.
+This took into account a range of inputs and outputs, plus consideration of the University’s impact within Runnymede, Surrey and nationally.
 The review considered the academic year 2019-20 as the latest year of complete data available, although it is clear that the latter part of this year was significantly affected by the global pandemic.
-The report also considered a comparison to the previous time such work was conducted (2014 reviewing the economic impact of the College in 2012-13).
+The report also considered a comparison to the previous time such work was conducted (2014 reviewing the economic impact of the University in 2012-13).
 Finally, the review also considered the possible impact of the new 3 year strategic plan on our potential economic impact in the future.